PratimaGurav/quiz-a-mania/Readme.md

         - [Error](assets/documents/help-page-formatting-error.jpg)
         - [Results](assets/documents/help-page-formatting-error-fix.jpg)

-  [JS Hint](https://jshint.com/) was used to validate every JS file of the project and does not show any errors.
+  [JS Hint](https://jshint.com/) was used to validate every JS file of the project to ensure there are no erros.

   - ### Lighthouse Results